 Participation in the QPP is through one of two pathways:

 MIPS combines and replaces the Physician Quality Reporting System (PQRS), Value-based Payment Modifier (VM) and Medicare EHR Incentive (Meaningful Use) programs into one comprehensive program.
-The MIPS program involves four performance categories: Quality, Advancing Care Information (ACI), Improvement Activities (IA) and Cost.
+The MIPS program involves four performance categories: Quality, Promoting Interoperability (PI), Improvement Activities (IA) and Cost.

 To date there have been two program years with varying requirements.